lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab5.md

 ## Assignment

-*The following description of floating point numbers is based off of the description on pages 56-57 of the textbook.*

 All data in computer memory is represented as strings of 0's and 1's.
 In order to store fractional values over a very large range of values with high precision, from very large (say, the diameter of the Milky Way, 10^18 kilometers), to very small (say, the mass of an electron, 10^-27 grams), we typically store fractional numbers as *floating point numbers*.
-In this assignment, you will define a `struct` data type to represent floating point numbers and functions that perform basic operations on them.
+In this assignment, you will define a `struct` to represent floating point numbers and implement functions that perform basic operations on them.

 ### Floating point numbers